templatenathan/minesweep/notes.md

 ## Pomodoro 4

 ✅ initialization of the game
-🚧: when a move is made, number of bombs should be shown: 3 bombs around your square.
+✅: when a move is made, number of bombs should be shown: 3 bombs around your square.
-TODO: moves should be made until all spaces are clicked
+🚧: moves should be made until all spaces are clicked
+TODO: a victory message shows when all spaces are clicked